 5 from 1 vote

-How to cook beef shin in Dutch Oven in the oven to fall apart tender in a rich tomato sauce.
+How to cook beef shin in oven in a Dutch Oven at 400 to fall apart tender in a rich tomato sauce.
 Like a beef shank stew with vegetables meal.

 Prep: 10 minutes